Pawan Kumar Bansal: Railway Minister

 He took over as the Railway Minister, becoming the first from his party since 1996.
 Soon after becoming Railways minister, he approved an increase in fares, which had been unchanged for the last 15 years, to allow the Indian Railways to be profitable.
 He contested the 2014 Lok Sabha Elections from Chandigarh.
+He contested his former constituency again in the next election but was once again defeated.

 Railway Budget 2013

 The 2013 Railway Budget focused on improving the condition of Indian Railways.
 Pawan Bansal came up with first ever rail link to connect Arunachal Pradesh.
 Internet ticketing from 0030 hours to 2330 hours as well as E-ticketing through mobile phones was made available.
 Four companies of women RPF personnel set up and another 8 to be set up to strengthen the security of rail passengers, especially women passengers.
-Railways has identified 104 stations for upgradation in cities with more than one million population and of religious significance.
+Indian Railways has identified 104 stations for upgradation in cities with more than one million population and of religious significance.
 This means, these stations the Railways will give attention to all aspects related to cleanliness, according to the Budget highlights the government released.
 179 escalators and 400 lifts at A-1 and other major stations to be installed facilitating elderly and differently-able.